domschl/python-mchess/README.md

 ```bash
 sudo python3 mchess.py
 ```
+Restart the program, once the board has connected (the connection address is saved in `chess_link_config.json`)

+Do NOT use `sudo` on subsequent starts, or the communication might fail.

 Once the board is found, stop the program and restart without `sudo`.
 You might want to set ownership for `chess_link_config.json` to your user-account, since the file will be rewritten, if the detected board orientation is changed.